oracle/node-oracledb/examples/README.md

 Many examples can be run in either node-oracledb Thin (the default) or Thick modes.
 Thin mode is a pure JavaScript implementation of node-oracledb.
-Setting the environment variable `NODE_ORACLEDB_DRIVER_MODE` to `'thick'` will change node-oracledb to use Thick mode.
+Setting the environment variable `NODE_ORACLEDB_DRIVER_MODE` to `'thick'` will make examples use Thick mode.

 ## Example Overview